 The Board of Directors of One Small house is unique in every sense of the word.
 To begin, every member is a professional “something else” yet finds countless hours and dollars to help support the work being done.
 From family physician to professional musician, this diverse set of people is united in their focus of helping families in need.
 In addition, this Board isn’t a team who makes decisions from afar.
 Instead, these are the people leading trips, swinging hammers and consulting with family members.
 One Small House has remained in touch with its work because from the top down, everyone involved with this organization is part of every home, orphanage and clinic that is built.
 Beyond this, the Board also generously agrees to cover all of One Small House’s expenses that aren’t directly related to building homes.
 This means that EVERY CENT received from donors goes DIRECTLY into new homes.

-Born a Midwestern-er, turned New York-er and wanna be Mexican-er, Dr. Craig Torres-Ness has been involved with One Small House since his return to the States from teaching high school in Mexico for two years.
-His enthusiasm for speaking Spanish, tacos and listening to Banda music is matched only by his sincere desire to help the disadvantaged.
+Born in the Midwest, but now calling California his home, Dr. Craig Torres-Ness has been involved with One Small House since his return to the States from teaching high school in Mexico for two years.
+His enthusiasm for speaking Spanish, tacos, and listening to Banda music is matched only by his sincere desire to help the disadvantaged.
 He currently serves as the President of One Small House and is clinical faculty in Emergency Medicine at LA County + USC in Southern California.
 Craig hopes to continue working to address health disparities around the world.